 Ten states—Alabama, Arkansas, Hawaii, Illinois, Iowa, Kansas, North Dakota, Ohio, Washington and Wyoming—enacted laws in 2019 amending or adding new fees for plug-in electric and some plug-in hybrid vehicles, more than any previous year.
 As of November 2020, 28 states have laws requiring a special registration fee for plug-in electric vehicles.
 Of those, 14 states also assess a separate, slightly lower fee on plug-in hybrid vehicles.

-Revenue for these additional fees is most often directed toward a state transportation fund.
-However, a few states also allocate some fee revenue to support electric vehicles.
-Alabama’s HB 2 (enacted in 2019) requires $50 of the $200 fee on plug-in electric vehicles to be used to pay for new electric vehicle infrastructure.
+Revenue from these additional fees is most often directed toward a state transportation fund.
+However, a few states also allocate some fee revenue to support electric vehicle infrastructure.
+For example, Alabama allocates $50 of its $200 fee for new electric vehicle infrastructure and Washington added an additional $75 fee in 2019 to support charging stations.
+Colorado dedicates $20 of the $50 EV fee to the Electric Vehicle Grand Fund to support charging stations.

 Fourteen states also impose a fee for plug-in hybrid vehicles that operate on a combination of electricity and gasoline.
 The fee for plug-in hybrid vehicles is $32 in Iowa but will increase to $48.75 in 2021, and $100 in Alabama, Arkansas, Ohio and West Virginia.
 South Carolina is the only state without an annual fee, and instead requires a payment of $120 for all-electric cars and $60 for plug-in hybrid vehicles, every two years.